NYSE to run software tests for trading firms ahead of Alibaba IPO

-NEW YORK The New York Stock Exchange said it will hold a test run of Alibaba Group Holding's highly anticipated market debut, reflecting the securities industry's focus on risk controls after a raft of technical snafus in recent years.
+NEW YORK, July 1 The New York Stock Exchange said it will hold a test run of Alibaba Group Holding's IPO-ALIB.N highly anticipated market debut, reflecting the securities industry's focus on risk controls after a raft of technical snafus in recent years.

 NYSE, owned by Intercontinental Exchange Inc, said in a note to traders on Tuesday it would allow firms to test their trading software ahead of the initial public offering of Alibaba on July 12 for a listing on the New York Stock Exchange.